smithy-security/smithy/components/producers/cdxgen/README.md

-# Dracon CDXGEN Producer
+# Smithy CDXGEN Producer

 This producer runs [CycloneDX/cdxgen](https://github.com/CycloneDX/cdxgen) against the specified filesystem or image.
-It then parses the results into the Dracon format and exits.
+It then parses the results into the Smithy format and exits.

-## Testing without Dracon
+## Testing without Smithy

-You can run this producer outside of dracon for development with
+You can run this producer outside of smithy for development with

 ```bash
 go run ./components/producers/cdxgen -in <any cyclonedx sbom document> -out ./cdxgen.pb